wundergraph/wundergraph/docs-website/src/pages/docs/guides/monitoring-and-observability.md

 ### Authentication

 If you have the need to authenticate with the OpenTelemetry endpoint, you can do so by providing an `authToken`.
-The strategy is currently only supported in combination with our custom [JWT authenticator](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/20524) plugin.
+Currently, we only support JWT authentication in combination with our [JWT authenticator](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/20524) plugin.

 ```typescript
 // wundergraph.config.ts